© 2021 Think Social Publishing, Inc.

 Whenever we talk about the complexities of data collection, questions arise such as: What do we do with insurance companies who only want to see numbers and scores?
 How do we work within our school district's policy for showing data?
 How do we write goals and objectives that comply with the academic standards, but still reflect the social learning needs of the student?

 One possible way to tackle all of these very real challenges is to include rubrics in your goals and data collection.
 We've been using rubrics in our clinics for a number of years and share some of these tools in our workshops.
-But, for those of you who may not be able to attend one of our conferences or just want a snapshot, here is a short tutorial on using rubrics, with screenshots to help.
+But, for those of you who just want a snapshot, here is a short tutorial on using rubrics, with screenshots to help.

 What is a rubric and why do we use them?